AmiralPatate/FM23Data/README.md

 A few models are given multiple MakeID, the first MakeID is always the in-game make.

+EngineConfiguration enum values include "VR" not used in-game

+Induction enum values include "T4" (quad-turbo) value not used in-game.

 ## CSV data format

 ### countries.csv